Skip to main content

 A core values list is central to outlining a workplace culture that everyone, including employees and customers, is on board with in order to inwardly and outwardly drive success.

 Corporate culture is shaped through an organization’s core values and gives employees and customers something to relate to and helps build strong relationships.
-Core values have to be embraced by everyone working in the business, in order to ensure that the values are extended to the customer and factor into the company's relationship with the customer.
+Core values have to be embraced by everyone working in the CX business, in order to ensure that the values are extended to the customer and factor into the company's relationship with the customer.

 It is important to figure out what core values are central to your organization, name the key values, and develop a core value statement that can be your institution’s focus for your vision and mission statements.

-Why You Need a Core Values List
+Why a Company Core Values List Matters for CX

 Core values can determine business practices such as how to work with problematic customers, make hiring decisions, and create a healthy and inspiring workplace based on mutual respect.